Continuing Education Activity

 Thiazide and thiazide-like diuretics are associated with multiple side effects.
-Most of these side effects are directly related to the dose of the diuretic, hypokalemia, and hyponatremia are the most common metabolic effects, followed by hyperuricemia, hypomagnesemia, hyperlipidemia, and increased glucose levels.
+Most of these side effects are directly related to the diuretic dose; hypokalemia and hyponatremia are the most common metabolic effects, followed by hyperuricemia, hypomagnesemia, hyperlipidemia, and increased glucose levels.

 The treatment with dihydropyridine CCBs is often associated with peripheral edema.
 Long-acting nifedipine is associated with a higher incidence of edema when compared to amlodipine; the edema is related to the dose of the CCB.
 It is not related to sodium or fluid retention nor to developing heart failure.
-Since CCBs induced edema is not a result of volume increase, it does not improve with diuretics therapy, on the other hand, the combination of CCBs with ACE inhibitors, or with ARBs to a lesser effect, showed decreased risk of developing peripheral edema.
+Since CCBs induced edema is not a result of volume increase, it does not improve with diuretics therapy; on the other hand, the combination of CCBs with ACE inhibitors or ARBs to a lesser effect showed decreased risk of developing peripheral edema.
 Dihydropyridines can cause lightheadedness, flushing, headaches, and gingival hyperplasia.

 Non-dihydropyridines are associated with bradycardia and can cause constipation in 25% of patients.

 Cough can occur in up to 20% of patients on ACE inhibitors.
-It takes up to 14 to 28 days after discontinuation for the cough to resolve, the incidence of cough is less common with ARB treatment, comparing losartan with hydrochlorothiazide showed a similar incidence of cough in both medications.
-ARBs are safe to use in asthma patients; candesartan did not show a correlation with an increase in the incidence of cough in patients with asthma when was compared with CCBs.
+It takes up to 14 to 28 days after discontinuation for the cough to resolve.
+The incidence of cough is less common with ARB treatment; comparing losartan with hydrochlorothiazide showed a similar incidence of cough in both medications.
+ARBs are safe to use in asthma patients; candesartan did not correlate with an increase in the incidence of cough in patients with asthma compared to CCBs.
 Ramipril demonstrated a higher rate of cough incidence comparing to telmisartan.

 ACE inhibitor treatment is commonly associated with mild hyperkalemia.
 Even in patients with normal renal function, the risk of hyperkalemia increases in patients with renal failure, diabetes, or CHF.
 Ramipril and telmisartan are similar in rates of developing hyperkalemia, acute kidney injury, and syncope. but telmisartan is associated with more incidence of symptomatic hypotension.

-Angioedema is a rare side effect of ACE inhibitors; it appears in 0.3 % of patients on ramipril, ARBs are less associated with angioedema comparing to ACE inhibitors.
+Angioedema is a rare side effect of ACE inhibitors; it appears in 0.3 % of patients on ramipril, ARBs are less associated with angioedema than ACE inhibitors.